gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 As described in the
-[tutorial on existing behavior for pose frame semantics](/tutorials?tut=pose_frame_semantics), the `frame` attribute string was added to `<pose>` elements in SDF version 1.5, but semantics were not fully defined, so it has not yet been used.
+[tutorial on existing behavior for pose frame semantics](/tutorials?tut=pose_frame_semantics), `<frame>` elements were added to several elements, and the `frame` attribute string was added to `<pose>` elements in SDF version 1.5.
+Semantics for the frame element and attribute were not fully defined, however, so they have not yet been used.
-This document proposes a series of changes for SDF version 2.0 to support proposed semantics for more expressivity in SDFormat.
+This document proposes a series of changes for SDF version 2.0 to support semantics for more expressivity of kinematics and coordinate frames in SDFormat.
 This includes the ability to describe the kinematics of a URDF model with an SDF 2.0 file.